Twipped/InterviewThis/InterviewThis.md

 - How do you handle change requests?

 - Do you have a SLA (Service Layer Agreement)?
-  - Do you gaurentee any of the following?
+  - Do you guarantee any of the following?
 If so, how long?
     - Turn Around Time TAT?
     - Average Speed to Answer (ASA)
     - Time Service Factor (TSF)
   - What is the escalation plan?
 What are the consequences if the plan is not followed?
   - Do you have on call hours?
-    - What is the on call schedule
+    - What is the on-call schedule?

+- How satisfied are your engineers with their current toolset?
+If they had to replace one tool, which would it be and what would they replace it with?

 ##Remote